I recently switched my plastic toothbrush for one made from bamboo. Now, I’m wondering how far I should go.

 But as with anything green, the answer to the question, is bamboo sustainable, isn’t clear cut or straightforward.

-When Is Bamboo a Bad Option?
+When Is Bamboo Not A Sustainable Option?

 On the surface, bamboo looks like a sustainable solution for the textile industry.
 But its use as a fabric is actually where this grass falls short.